acoustic-content-samples/wch-site-application/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.

+### Checking SDK and SPA build levels from the browser
+1. Open the dev console
+2. Search for `Build date` to get the current SPA level
+3. Search for `SDK version` to get the SDK version included in the SPA

 ## License

 See the included license file [License](LICENSE) .